savon-noir/malfeeds/README.rst

 This ini files **must** contain the following attributes:

-**engine**: this is where you define the name of the engine to be used to collect the data **feedurl**: URL or URI where to collect data **type**: Data type, only the following types are supported so far: ip, domain, url, asn, country, coordinates **enabled**: set to 1 or 0 to enable or disable feed
+- **engine**: this is where you define the name of the engine to be used to collect the data
+- **feedurl**: URL or URI where to collect data
+- **type**: Data type, only the following types are supported so far: ip, domain, url, asn, country, coordinates
+- **enabled**: set to 1 or 0 to enable or disable feed

 Addtiionally, the following attributes **could** be specified in the feed configuration file:

-**title**: title for the feed
+- **title**: title for the feed
-**description**: description for the feed **publisher**: publisher/creator of the feed **rights**: licensing and authorization specific field, as specified by the feed creator **extended**: specific for rss feeds having additional data specified in rssfeed.description field (see malwaredomainlist and malc0de).
+- **description**: description for the feed
+- **publisher**: publisher/creator of the feed
+- **rights**: licensing and authorization specific field, as specified by the feed creator
+- **extended**: specific for rss feeds having additional data specified in rssfeed.description field (see malwaredomainlist and malc0de).
 Set to 1 or 0.

 How to run it
 -------------

 A very light MalFeedCollection factory is coded in module malfeedsfactory.py.
 It simply creates a MalFeedsCollection object containing all the enabled MalFeeds.
+Have a look at it.

 Code Status
 -----------